Corporate investors are backing chip startups with solutions for the generative AI's memory wall, interconnect and edge problems.

 Despite this, big tech companies, semiconductor designers and businesses that plan to use the technology in their products are pouring investment into the sector.

 Groq, a US chip design startup, is competing against Nvidia in the AI inference space, and claims its designs offer an advantage in speed performance.
-It raised $640m in its series D funding round in August, with investments from the CVC units of Cisco, a US technology supplier, KDDI, a Japanese telecoms company, and Samsung.
+It raised $640m in its series D funding round in August, with investments from the CVC units of Cisco, a US technology supplier, and KDDI, a Japanese telecoms company, as well as Samsung Catalyst Fund.

 Rivos is a US startup that is manufacturing a server-based AI chip with related software.
 The business news outlet Bloomberg reported that this chip would be positioned as a cheaper alternative to Nvidia’s GPUs.
 Intel Capital, the CVC arm of Intel, a US semiconductor company that competes with Nvidia, and Dell Technologies Capital, the CVC arm of US technology multinational Dell, both took part in the $250m series A-3 funding round for Rivos in April.